• Sell Your Mineral Rights

 Like royalty interest (RI), Overriding Royalty Interest (ORRI) ends when the lease ends.
 You will only own interest for the duration of the lease - so don't buy something that is about to be plugged!

-Learn more about the types of mineral rights
+Learn more in our in-depth guide to the different types of mineral rights.

 Finding Mineral Rights for Sale